 Measure all the dry ingredients into a bowl, and stir to combine.
 Then, add the lemon juice.
 The ingredients will foam for a minute.

 Then, press the detergent into a mold to form your tabs.
 I tested a bunch of molds (including the ice cube trays that most recipes seem to call for), and I found that a silicon candy mold works best.
 It’s easy to fill; the tabs are easy to remove; and it’s easy to clean, too.
 This Peanut Butter-Cup Mold is perfect for the job.
 It results in tabs that fit in the detergent compartment beautifully.
 My recipe makes 50 tabs, so I use two of these molds (each makes 30).

 If you decide to use something you already have, aim for tablespoon-size tabs.

 Allow the tabs to harden completely.
 Then, pop them out of the molds, and store them in an air-tight container.

-To use: Simply drop one into the detergent compartment; shut the door; and proceed as usual.
+Simply drop one into the detergent compartment; shut the door; and proceed as usual.

 Tips and Warnings:

 - Always store cleaners out of the reach of children and pets.
 As an added safety measure, label your dishwasher detergent and list the ingredients on the container (I hope to have a printable for that soon)